-Get first-hand experience with a four-week work placement (minimum 160 hours required).
+Get first-hand experience with a short-term or long-term work placement (minimum 160 hours required).

-Humber's program is the longest running HR postgraduate program in Canada (established in 1988) and is well regarded by employers.
+Humber's program is the longest running HR business graduate certificate program in Canada (established in 1988) and is well regarded by employers.

 People are organizations’ most important assets.
-Changing demographics and other factors revolutionizing industry are putting human resources professionals on the front lines as Canadian companies vie for a competitive edge.
-Human resources departments across all industries need trained professionals who understand the business of people and who know how to recruit, train, compensate, motivate and retain employees.
-The choices available within human resources are so extensive, your career will remain interesting and challenging for many years.
-The program equips you for roles such as health and safety officer, recruiter, labour relations assistant, compensation analyst, training co-ordinator and benefits administrator.
+Changing demographics and other factors including technology are revolutionizing the industry and placing human resources professionals as strategic business partners when Canadian companies vie for a competitive edge.
+Human resources departments across all industries need trained human resources professionals who have business acumen and can help organizations to recruit, train, compensate, motivate and retain the best-fit employees.
+The choices available within human resources are so extensive - your career will remain interesting and challenging for many years.
+The program equips you for roles such as health and safety officer, recruiter, talent acquisition co-ordinator, human resources co-ordinator, labour relations assistant, compensation analyst, training co-ordinator, and benefits administrator.

 This program is approved by the Human Resources Professionals Association (HRPA) as meeting the course-work component for eligibility to write the Comprehensive Knowledge Exam 1 - the exam requirement for the Certified Human Resources Professional (CHRP) designation.
 The HRPA charges a fee to write the Comprehensive Knowledge Exam (CKE) for its CHRP designation.